I beg to move,

-Let me start by thank the hon.
+Let me start by thanking the hon.
 Members for Colchester (Will Quince) and for Eddisbury (Antoinette Sandbach).
 The hon.
 Member for Colchester could not speak in this debate as he is now a Minister, but his bravery in bringing this issue to the House was remarkable.
 Collectively, we thank both Members for their incredibly hard work and great courage.
 On behalf of the official Opposition, I thank you both from the bottom of my heart.

 The hon.
 Member for Banbury (Victoria Prentis) spoke very knowledgably about the work being done by the Department for International Development in developing countries, which was very heartening.
 My hon.
 Friend the Member for Ellesmere Port and Neston (Justin Madders) spoke very powerfully about how important it is that we support bereaved parents—I will go on to talk a bit more about that in a moment.

 The hon.
 Member for Brigg and Goole (Andrew Percy) talked about bereavement suites in hospitals.
 That is an incredibly important issue and, indeed, it is something that I will take back and discuss with my own trust.
 My hon.
 Friend the Member for Rotherham (Sarah Champion) discussed both counselling and family support.
 The right hon.
 Member for South West Surrey (Mr Hunt) spoke very knowledgably about the impact on health professionals and how it must simply be one of the worst things that they ever have to deal with.